harvardinformatics/python-workshop/python-workshop.md

 * Learn python by debugging existing code
 * See common errors and their solutions
 * Learn how to search for programming solutions
-* Odyssey-specific lessions, including Anaconda clones
+* Odyssey-specific lessons, including Anaconda clones

 ---